zhukovka/wix-style-react/README.md

     npm install --save wix-style-react
 ```
 #### Update webpack
-The files are brough 'uncompiled' and 'unpacked'.
+The files are brought 'uncompiled' and 'unpacked'.
 You will need to make sure webpack standard loaders run on this project by adding 'node_modules/wix-style-react/src' to your loaders' include array, for example:
 ```javascript
     {
         test: /\.scss$/,